Sensors

 A cinema in Bristol is set to receive new technology to measure audience reactions in a world’s first.
 The Instrumented Auditorium is one of the biggest leaps for cinema technology since Imax or 4D and is scheduled to make its debut in May 2024.

-Neuropsychology professor Iain Gilchrist at the University of Bristol exclaimed that this cinema will offer "unique insights" that can potentially reshape the landscape of content creation.
-This cinema experience can record data that can pinpoint audience activity in key moments: an on-screen kiss, a joke, or even an advert.
+Neuropsychology professor Iain Gilchrist at the University of Bristol had previously exclaimed that this cinema provided "unique insights" that could potentially reshape the landscape of content creation.
+The facility allowed data collection that pinpointed audience activity at key moments like an on-screen kiss, a joke, or even an advert.

-Professor Gilchrist explained the significance of this pioneering facility, stating: "If we want to understand whether a new experience or new technology is working, we have to ask the audience.
-The Instrumented Auditorium will allow us to stream data that captures audience responses moment by moment, providing unique insights that take us way beyond current questionnaire-based methods."
+Professor Gilchrist had highlighted the significance of this facility, stating: "If we want to understand whether a new experience or new technology is working, we have to ask the audience.
+The Instrumented Auditorium allowed us to stream data that captured audience responses moment by moment, providing unique insights that went beyond current questionnaire-based methods."

 Upcoming Events